builderLabs/Yelp-Fusion-JavaScript/yelpFusionJS.md

 a request for the salt from my application upon loading.

 The idea was that once in the browser, the salted bearer token cookie would be
-unusable but that my JavaScript, knowing the salt, could cleanse/unsalt the cookie
+unusable but that my JavaScript, knowing the salt, could cleanse/unsalt the
-to get the 'clean' bearer token when sending requests to Fusion.
+cookie to get the 'clean' bearer token when sending requests to Fusion.

-Of course, the issue of persistence rises here.
+Of course, the issue of persistence arises here.
 Sure, I can get that salt
 into a JavaScript memory space upon loading but once that script is run, it's
 gone.
 Now the question arises as to how to hold on to that salt value without
 storing as a cookie or in local storage.
 Further, since the stack/associated